Copied to clipboard

 Self-Disqualification on Phone

 4 of 6 losses were phone.
-Two showed a specific pattern: Oliver decides the prospect's problem is too hard before presenting a solution.
-Caller-Wireless (sap) and Crystal Leger both got referred to competitors.
-This is phone-specific — on SMS, Oliver has time to think through the response rather than reacting in real-time.
+Two showed a specific pattern: you decided the prospect's problem was too hard before presenting a solution.
+Both got referred to competitors.
+This is phone-specific -- on SMS, you have time to think through the response rather than reacting in real-time.

 MetricFeb W4Mar W1Change

-* OD share decline likely a measurement artifact from Q3 regression (8% adherence).
+OD share decline (33% to 12%) likely a measurement artifact from frequency question regression (8% adherence).

 Weekly Sales Meta-Analysis • Athay Auto Studio • Week 1, March 2026